csci-362-01-2019/Team6/TestAutomation/docs/README.txt

 ##D4 - Test case outside the same program structure#

-If we are in the Team6/TestAutomation folder and we've created a folder testCaseExecutables/ and furthermore we want to put our program in it's own package such  edu/cofc the program will need to state this in the very first line of code as per java rules: package edu.cofc
+If we are in the Team6/TestAutomation folder and we've created a folder testCaseExecutables/ We can create test drivers here by following the same package rules as the classes we intend to test.
+In this case:

+package org.openmrs.util.DoubleRange

+It's good to note that depending on our package java will put the class file into that same structure following a

+$ javac -d [../classes/]

-Also, we will need the correct import statement right after: import org.openmrs.util.DoubleRange;
+We also need the correct import statement right after the package statment in our code so:

+import org.openmrs.util.DoubleRange;

+Now to compile, cd to the testCaseExecutables/

+$ cd testCaseExecutables
-$ javac -cp openmrs-core/api/target/classes testCaseExecutables/edu/cofc/DoubleRangeTest.java
+$ javac -cp ../openmrs-core/api/target/classes -d ../openmrs-core/api/target/classes/ DoubleRangeTest.java

-Will work from Team6/TestAutomation, and to execute

-$
+The class file has been placed in the correct location, now to execute:

+$ java -cp ../openmrs-core/api/target/classes/ org.openmrs.util.DoubleRangeTest 1 2 3